Distributed Submodular Maximization: The Approach for Distributed Submodular Maximization

 Before we introduce \Alg, we first consider an intractable, but communication--efficient two-round parallel protocol to illustrate the ideas.
 This approach, shown in Algorithm~\ref{alg:dist}, first distributes the ground set $V$ to $m$ machines.
 Each machine then finds the {\em optimal} solution, i.e., a set of cardinality at most $k$, that maximizes the value of $f$ in each partition.
 These solutions are then merged, and the optimal subset of cardinality $k$ is found in the combined set.
 We denote this distributed solution by $f(\Ad{m,k})$.

 As the optimum centralized solution $\Ac{k}$ achieves the maximum value of the submodular function, it is clear that $f(\Ac{k})\geq f(\Ad{m,k})$.
 For the special case of selecting a single element $k=1$, we have $f(\Ac{1}) = f(\Ad{m,1})$.
 Furthermore, for {\em modular} functions $f$ (i.e., those for which $f$ and $-f$ are both submodular), it is easy to see that the distributed scheme in fact returns the optimal centralized solution as well.
 In general, however, there can be a gap between the distributed and the centralized solution.
 Nonetheless, as the following theorem shows, this gap cannot be more than $1/\min(m,k)$.
-Furthermore, this is the best result one can hope for under the two-round model. \begin{theorem} Let $f$ be a monotone submodular function and let $k>0$.
+Furthermore, this result is tight. \begin{theorem} Let $f$ be a monotone submodular function and let $k>0$.
 Then, $f(\Ad{m,k})) \geq \frac{1}{\min(m,k)} f(\Ac{k})$.
 In contrast, for any value of $m$ and $k$, there is a monotone submodular function $f$ such that $f(\Ac{k}) = \min(m,k) \cdot f(\Ad{m,k})$. \end{theorem} The proof of all the theorems can be found in the appendix.
-The above theorem fully characterizes the performance of two-round distributed algorithms in terms of the best centralized solution.
+The above theorem fully characterizes the performance of Algorithm~\ref{alg:dist} in terms of the best centralized solution.
 In practice, we cannot run Algorithm~\ref{alg:dist}, since there is no efficient way to identify the optimum subset $A_i^c[k]$ in set $V_i$, unless P=NP.
 In the following, we introduce an efficient distributed approximation -- \Alg.
+We will further show, that under some additional assumptions, much stronger guarantees can be obtained.

-\subsection{Our \Alg Approximation}
+\subsection{Our {\sc \Alg} Approximation}